 - Talk with your health care providers.
 Tell them about the complementary health approach you're considering and ask any questions you may have about safety, effectiveness, or interactions with medications (prescription or nonprescription) or dietary supplements.

 - Visit the NCCIH Web site (nccih.nih.gov).
-The “Health Information” page has information on what the science says about specific complementary approaches, and links to other objective sources of online information.
+The “Health Information” page has an A-Z list of complementary health products and practices, which describes what the science says about them, and links to other objective sources of online information.
 The Web site also has contact information for the NCCIH Clearinghouse, where information specialists are available to assist you in searching the scientific literature and to suggest useful NCCIH publications.
-You can also find information from NCCIH on Facebook (www.facebook.com/nih.nccih), Twitter (twitter.com/NIH_NCCIH), YouTube (www.youtube.com/NCCIHgov), and Pinterest (www.pinterest.com/nccihgov).
+You can also find information from NCCIH on Facebook (www.facebook.com/nih.nccih), Twitter (www.twitter.com/nih_nccih), YouTube (www.youtube.com/c/nih_nccih), and Pinterest (www.pinterest.com/nccih).